hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 <!-- What benefits will be realized by the code change? -->

+- Possibility to use `iroha_client` with custom HTTP transport, even async. **Only for queries, transactions and status for now.**
+- Usage of `trait RequestBuilder` allows to build requests in an efficient way.
+It would be less efficient if build it via callbacks or by returning the exact request structure.
+- Client is still responsible to handle http response
+- You don't need to import anything to handle response, and currently "responders" are a zero-cost abstraction
+- Existing client API hasn't been changed, but has been extended.

 ### Possible Drawbacks

 <!-- What are the possible side-effects or negative impacts of the code change? -->
 <!-- If no drawbacks, explicitly mention this (write None) -->

+- The big part of client is not refactored to new design.
+- `Headers` are still `HashMap<String, String>`, which can be optimized in scope of `RequestBuilder` trate.
+- Response handlers expect `Response` structure from the `http` crate.
+It may be unefficient if custom http implementation returns some other response and user has to transform it first.
+Maybe it is better to replace `Response` with some trait.

 ### Usage Examples or Tests